Going to California: Other versions

 A different version of this song is featured on the second disc of the remastered 2CD deluxe edition of Led Zeppelin IV.
 Known as "Going to California (Mandolin/Guitar Mix)", it is an instrumental recorded on 29 January 1971, with the Rolling Stones Mobile Studio at Headley Grange with engineer Andy Johns.

+Personnel

+According to Jean-Michel Guesdon and Philippe Margotin: